vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/129/08_praprA_vo.md

 ritual officiants, but, once again, a tr. “be preeminent among us for you” seems clumsy, and I did not render the vaḥ in the publ. tr.

-I take the fem. subject of d-g to be personified durmatí-, with Ge.
-Others, going back to Sāy, take it to be the jūrṇí- of g (see Ge n.
+I take the fem. subject of d-g to be personified durmatí-, with Geldner Others, going back to Sāy, take it to be the jūrṇí- of g (see Geldner n.
 8d), but I think that belongs to a simile.

 The opening of d, svayáṃ sā́echoes that of 6d svayáṃ só.

-Ge refuses to tr. vakṣati and feels that it cannot belong either to √vah or to √vakṣ.
+Geldner refuses to tr. vakṣati and feels that it cannot belong either to √vah or to √vakṣ.
 I take it with √vakṣ / ukṣ ‘grow’, as a malformed nonce subjunctive to úkṣa- / ukṣá- (or preferably a derivationally prior, unattested root formation).

 In g I take ná as both the simile marker and the negative.
 (This is rather like the haplology of *ná no I posited for 5g.)
 “Like a firebrand … she will not …” If I am correct this is yet another example of the ná simile marker displaced to the right.